Workforce Development and Talent Assets

 Workforce Playbook

-A deep dive into Puerto Rico’s academic and talent competencies, including insights into the local labor force’s technical skills, bilingual capabilities, and competitive wage rates.
-This playbook also explores the rich educational landscape, highlighting the specialties of Puerto Rican universities and colleges, alongside detailed occupational and wage statistics.
+Explore Puerto Rico’s academic and talent competencies.
+Explore insights into the local labor force’s technical skills, bilingual capabilities, and competitive wage rates.
+From Bayamón and Caguas to Guayama, this playbook explores Puerto Rico’s rich educational landscape, highlighting the specialties of local area universities and colleges alongside detailed occupational and wage statistics.

 16%